tjmckinley/MetaWards/doc/source/tutorial/part02/05_refining.rst

 --------------------------

-It is clear from these graphs that the rate of progress through the new stage of the lurgy we added has a dramatic impact on the form of the outbreak.
-Lower value of **progress** in the new infectious and asymptomatic stage of the lurgy which we added lead to wider outbreak that moves more quickly through the population.
+It is clear from these graphs that the rate of progress through the new stage of the lurgy we added has an impact on the form of the outbreak.
+The lower value of **progress** in the new infectious and asymptomatic stage leads to a wider outbreak that moves more quickly through the population.

-The (fictional) lurgy is a mild yet very infectious disease that doesn't cause too many symptoms.
-From the graphs, it is clear that this is best modelled using a high value of **beta** and a low value of **progress** for the new stage we added.
+The (fictional) lurgy is a mild and mildly infectious disease that doesn't cause too many symptoms.
+From the graphs, it is clear that this is best modelled using a low value of **beta** and a low value of **progress** for the new stage we added.
 We will leave the value of **too_ill_to_move** at 0.0 to capture asymptomatic nature of this stage.
 With this choice made,